 In addition to website copy, there are longer form types of content you should be publishing to help build your credibility, trust, and domain authority on search engines.

 Online listings in business directories have an influence on your SEO, so it is vital to make sure they are accurate, complete, and consistent across directories.
+(You can check your listings using our free business listings grader here!)

 Read on to learn more about each of these buckets as they pertain to improving your SEO and ranking on Google.